FRRouting/frr/doc/user/bgp.rst

 Displaying Update Group Information
 -----------------------------------

-..index:: show bgp update-groups SUBGROUP-ID [advertise-queue|advertised-routes|packet-queue] ..clicmd:: show bgp update-groups [advertise-queue|advertised-routes|packet-queue]
+.. index:: show bgp update-groups SUBGROUP-ID [advertise-queue|advertised-routes|packet-queue]
+.. clicmd:: show bgp update-groups [advertise-queue|advertised-routes|packet-queue]

    Display Information about each individual update-group being used.
    If SUBGROUP-ID is specified only display about that particular group.
 If